Atakanisik/SlicerIVIMFit/README.md

     1. Extract data from the ROI.
     2. Perform voxel-wise fitting (generating maps).
     3. Perform ROI-averaged fitting (generating statistics).
 * You can change view layout and obsreve fitting curve with PlotCharts.
+* You can change shown map by selecting in "Data" section.
 ---
 ### 🖼️ Workflow Gallery